Websites

 Actionmail and Fulfillment

-We were hired to draw business to this mail house by improving their search engine rankings.
+I drew business to this mail house by improving their search engine rankings.
 Text-rich content on subjects of interest to prospective mailers were successfully used to this end.

 PEAR